MilosTadic01/push_swap/README.md

 ### 3. Midpoint sort

-There seem to be similarities between 'Quick sort' and 'Midpoint sort', but I'd decided I needed close, customized guidance with complex recursion, so I've made my choice and relied on [this description of the algorithm](https://www.youtube.com/watch?v=7KW59UO55TQ&t=184s) by the author himself.
-I find this 'Midpoint sort' to be quite impressive conceptually.
+There seem to be similarities between 'Quick sort' and 'Midpoint sort'.
+However at this point the intertwining of multiple recursive functions seemed inevitable and I'd decided I needed guidance for that, so I've made my choice and relied on [this description of the algorithm](https://www.youtube.com/watch?v=7KW59UO55TQ&t=184s) by the author himself, which had the benefit of relating to the project directly.
+I find the 'Midpoint sort' to be quite impressive conceptually.
 Unfortunately however, a lack of examples in the video had me struggling with the implementation quite a bit.
 But I've somehow tamed the monster.
-First, (almost) everything is sent from A to B.
+First, (almost) everything is sent from A to B in a recursive function that functionally only ever returns into itself, so that's easy to deal with.

-This function isn't part of 'flipping' the stacks or sending chunk halves back and forth between them, it's only in charge of sending (almost) all to stack B.
+This function isn't part of 'flipping' the stacks or sending chunk halves back and forth between them, it's only in charge of sending (almost) all to stack B as a first step.
 ```C
 void  pb_all_check(int *arr_ind, int size, t_list **stk_a, t_list **stk_b)
 {